guardian/tagmanager/readme.md

 Developing
 ==========

-The backend code used the standard scala play layout.
+The backend code used the standard Scala Play layout.

 The frontend components live in the public directory in root.
 Css is compiled from sass file in the style directory.